 If a facility audit identifies a compliance issue such as child labour, forced or bonded labour, or life-threatening health and safety situations, we suspend our relationship with that facility (and/or supplier).
 Less severe infractions can also result in suspension.
 In both cases, we will work with suppliers to determine whether satisfactory remediation of the compliance issue is possible.
 We will terminate relationships with suppliers who are unable or unwilling to remediate non-compliance to our satisfaction within a reasonable timeframe.

-As of 2021, the facility compliance audits program applied to 800 suppliers operating more than 2,000 facilities.
-In 2021, we conducted more than 1,000 facility compliance audits and follow ups which resulted in Loblaw permanently de-listing three facilities due to unauthorized contracting and one facility due to bribery.
-All other infractions and temporary suspensions were resolved in the ordinary course and to our satisfaction.
+As of 2022, the facility compliance audits program applied to nearly 700 suppliers operating more than 1,400 facilities.
+In 2022, we conducted more than 1,200 facility compliance audits and follow ups which resulted in Loblaw permanently de-listing ten facilities due to one or more of the following infractions: suspected child labour, attempted bribery and building structural/fire safety concerns.

 We continuously review the supplier monitoring program to determine if an expanded scope of the program is necessary and as we are made aware of new considerations as they relate to our supply chain.